grantmacken/xQuery-library-scaffold/README.md

 │   └── <- files and dir populated from ./init
 ```

+## Bring Project Under Git Control

-We new to make this new project, a git controlled project that can push commits
+To make this new project, a git controlled project that can push commits
 to a github repo ...

  - [create a new repo on github](https://help.github.com/en/articles/creating-a-new-repository)